oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 definitions**), its runtime state (via **attribute definitions**) and the operations (via **interface definitions**) available to manipulate the component.
-In a service template, a node template assigns values to the properties defined in the node type.
-An orchestrator updates attribute values as a result of performing lifecycle management operations.
+In a service template, a node template assigns values to the properties defined in the corresponding node type.
+An orchestrator updates attribute values as a result of performing lifecycle management operations or in response to notifications about changes in component state.

 For example, consider a service that consists of an some computing application, a database and some computing resource to run them on.
-A service template defining that service would include one node template of node type or the particular application, another Node Template of Node Type  “database management system” or a more specific derivative, "MariaDB" perhaps, and a third Node Template of Node Type "compute" or more likely a more specific derivative.
+A service template defining that service would include one node template of the node type for the particular software application, another node template of node type *database management system* or a more specific derivative (MariaDB,perhaps), and a third node template of node type *compute* or more likely a more specific derivative.
 The
-DBMS Node Type defines properties like the IP address of an instance of this type, an operation for installing the database application with the corresponding IP address, and an operation for shutting down an instance of this DBMS.
-A constraint in the Node Template can specify a range of IP addresses available when making a concrete application server available.
+DBMS node type defines properties like the IP address of an instance of this type, an operation for installing the database application with the corresponding IP address, and an operation for shutting down an instance of this DBMS.
+A constraint in the node template can specify a range of IP addresses available when making a concrete application server available.

 Node templates may include one or more **relationship templates** to other node templates in the service template.
 These relationship templates represent the edges in the service topology graph and model dependencies and other interactions between components.
+Note that in this specification, relationship templates are more frequently referred to as **requirements** for reasons that will be explained below.
 Relationship templates in TOSCA are unidirectional: the node template that includes the relationship template is implicitly defined as the **source node** of that relationship template and the relationship template explicitly